Index

 Penalties for FATCA Non-Compliance

-• Indian citizens refusing to self-declare, Indian financial institutions are required to freeze or close their accounts or refuse to open their accounts.
+• Indian citizens who refuse to self-declare: Indian financial institutions are required to freeze or close their accounts, or refuse to open them.
 Along with this, FIs can also report such accounts as "recalcitrant", which means difficult to control in a literal sense.

 • U.S. taxpayers failing to report or file Form 8938 are liable to a penalty of $10,000.
 The penalty may go up to $50,000 for repeated non-disclosure.
-Additionally, a 40% penalty can be charged for understating the tax liability from undisclosed foreign assets.
+Additionally, a 40% penalty may be imposed for understating tax liability arising from undisclosed foreign assets.

 FATCA vs CRS (Common Reporting Standard)

-CRS or Common Reporting Standard is a globally recognised standard for automatic transfer and exchange of financial information between sovereign tax authorities.
+CRS, or the Common Reporting Standard, is a globally recognised standard for the automatic transfer and exchange of financial information between sovereign tax authorities.
 There are over 100 participating countries in the CRS.

 OriginUSA legislation Global Initiative

-Reporting toIRS (USA) via tax authority of respective countries Tax authorities of respective countries
+Reporting toIRS (USA) via the tax authority of respective countries Tax authorities of respective countries

 Frequently Asked Questions